 Old fence panels

-How to clean wooden fence panels
+How to clean wooden garden fences

-- Ensure that wooden fence panels and posts are dry
+- Ensure that wooden fences to be treated are dry

 - Allow the preservative to dry fully in accordance with the manufacturer’s instructions on the tin